MGDA Converges under Generalized Smoothness, Provably: Convergence Analysis under Iteration-wise CA distance

 \section{Convergence Analysis under Iteration-wise CA distance}

 In \Cref{sec:averageca} we show that the average CA distance is bounded under generalized smooth conditions.
-The average CA distance is also studied in MoCo \cite{fernando2022mitigating} and MoDo \cite{chen2024three} with the bounded gradient assumption and these works only focus on guarantees of the average CA distance over iterations.
+The average CA distance is also studied in MoCo \citep{fernando2022mitigating} and MoDo \citep{chen2024three} with the bounded gradient assumption and these works only focus on guarantees of the average CA distance over iterations.
 However, a $\epsilon$-level average CA distance only implies the smallest CA distance to be $\epsilon$-level.
 Since we want to keep the update direction close enough to the CA direction, it is better to have a tighter bound of CA distances.
-In this section, we show the CA distance is $\mathcal{O}(\epsilon)$ at every iteration with the help of a warm-start process and convergence results for Algorithms \ref{alg:1}, \ref{alg:2}, and \ref{alg:4}.
+In this section, we show the iterative CA distance is $\mathcal{O}(\epsilon)$ {\bf with a warm-start process} and convergence results for Algorithms \ref{alg:1}, \ref{alg:2}, and \ref{alg:4}.